-A.1.13. #####
+A.1.13.
+The application context

 Weld expects the Application Server or other container to provide the storage for each application's context.
 The org.jboss.weld.context.api.BeanStore should be implemented to provide an application scoped storage.

 A.1.14.
 Initialization and shutdown